 Do you have any of these in your current home now?

 I’d love to hear about them in your comments!
-Remember, you’ll be entered in the drawing for the Calloway Gardens delicious treats I told you about in the Farmhouse Week day 1 post.
+Remember, if you leave a comment, you’ll be entered in the drawing for the Calloway Gardens delicious treats I told you about in the Farmhouse Week day 1 post.

 *****giveaway is now closed*****